 6. Wyong Foodie Day Tour

 First up, Juicy Lu’s Restaurant & Bar is your go-to for burgers, beers and crazily creative cocktails (Nutella Martini, anyone?).
 Visit the Old Bank of Wyong better recognised as Motel Mezza, with its creative cocktails and inspiring Middle-Eastern menu within a heritage building.
 Sirones is an essential foodie option for woodfired pizza by the metre served in the Gallery Precinct Arcade.
 Or meet the Italian team at Osteria a Mano, headed up by Chef Paolo, offering flavours from all corners of Italy with a deli for taking a slice of Europe home with you.
 The newest kid on the block is Chick'n authentic Korean Fried Chicken made with love and authenticity by Chef Isaac.
+Finish the evening enjoying a traditional speakeasy with Jerry Sent Me, the newest edition to the Central Coast's burgeoning bar scene.
+Swing by and sample some classic whisky in the Historic Chapman Building.

 7. World class entertainment at The Art House